BryanEgbert/BINUSMAYA_Discord_Bot/README.md

 **Note:** if you type a command and there is no message from the bot, then either you typed the wrong command or argument for the command.

 ## How It Works
-When you add the discord bot and want to run the Binus commands, you first need to register using the `=register` command, this is needed to fulfill the request header requirements and also needed to update your student progress.
-Don't worry, the bot **will not store your email and password**.
-It uses file to store the data.
+When you add the discord bot and want to run the Binus commands, you first need to register using the `=register` in group server or `=add` in DM, as of version 2.0.0, there is an option to add account into new binusmaya and old binusmaya so you can use the commands, this is needed to fulfill the request header to get the data.
+For new binusmaya, the bot will not store your email and password, for old binusmaya, the bot will store your email and password, don't worry, your passowrd is encrypted.

 ## How To Launch
 You can fork this project and write